Opinion | Eight mayors: We need a Marshall Plan for Middle America

 Like our friends at Reimagine Appalachia — a grass-roots community and environmental organization — we believe a Marshall Plan-scale reinvestment is necessary.
 Rather than a “Green New Deal,” our plan would seed long-term regional investments in Appalachia’s rural and suburban communities, while leveraging the technological successes of our tentpole cities to assist them.
 The same goes for our neighbors in the Ohio River Valley throughout the Rust Belt and up to the Great Lakes region.

 Such cities are already working independently to meet the goals of the Paris climate agreement, adopting climate action plans like Pittsburgh’s, which aims to reduce greenhouse gas emissions by 50 percent by 2030 and 80 percent by 2050.
-Our cities are preparing for the new economy through additional but related initiatives, from expanding digital access in Louisville and solar energy in Cincinnati.
+Our cities are preparing for the new economy through additional but related initiatives, such as expanding digital access in Louisville and solar energy in Cincinnati.
 But we need help to leverage these successes.

 To accomplish this, we calculate we’d need $60 billion per year over the next 10 years in the form of federal block grants to local governments, state utilization of tax credits and leveraging of lending programs and strategic equity investments to serve as both catalysts and guarantors of the innovation required to regenerate our communities.
 Add local delivery systems in construction, local government procurement and an able workforce, and a chemistry for success can be realized.